Great cormorant: Taxonomy

 The great cormorant was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Pelecanus carbo.
 Linnaeus specified the type location as "Europe", but this was restricted to the "rock-nesting form of the north Atlantic Ocean" by the German ornithologist Ernst Hartert in 1920.
 The great cormorant is now one of 12 species placed in the genus Phalacrocorax that was introduced in 1760 by the French zoologist Mathurin Jacques Brisson.
 The genus name is Latinised Ancient Greek, from φαλακρός (phalakros, "bald") and κόραξ (korax, "raven"); the specific epithet carbo is Latin for "charcoal".

+Subspecies

 Six subspecies are accepted.
 These are listed below with their breeding ranges.
 An additional species, the Japanese cormorant Phalacrocorax capillatus, is very closely related, with genetic evidence suggesting it may be embedded within P. carbo; it is shown in the list below for completeness.